stevenadar/Customer-SalesTrend-Analytics-Dashboard/README.md

 The dashboard reveals actionable customer trends that can drive strategic business decisions:

-Prioritize high-value customers with personalized offers.
+1)Prioritize high-value customers with personalized offers.

-Optimize inventory around categories with high per-customer demand.
+2)Optimize inventory around categories with high per-customer demand.

-Focus marketing efforts on high-contributing cities and customer segments.
+3)Focus marketing efforts on high-contributing cities and customer segments.

-Learn from high-performing managers/stores and replicate successful practices.
+4)Learn from high-performing managers/stores and replicate successful practices.

-Plan promotions around peak seasonal months to maximize revenue.
+5)Plan promotions around peak seasonal months to maximize revenue.

 By shifting analysis from sales totals → customer-centric insights, this project demonstrates how businesses can unlock deeper understanding and long-term growth opportunities.